 It’s a gorgeous piece, but that’s not its strongest or most important quality; above all, Gabriel Jackson makes the music human, genuinely heartfelt, nothing at all like the familiar blank vacuity that passes for expression in so much contemporary choral music.
 This is real.

-Broadcast in July last year, this sublime rendition of the piece took place during a service of choral Evening Prayer from Buckfast Abbey, as part of the 2011 Exon Singers’ Festival.
+This sublime rendition of the piece took place during a service of choral Evening Prayer from Buckfast Abbey last July, as part of the 2011 Exon Singers’ Festival.